Skip to main content

 In this example you are going to create a webhook integration between Dynatrace and Port, which will ingest problem entities to Port and map them to your microservice entities.

-Create the following blueprint definitions and webhook configuration:
+Create the following blueprint definitions:

 Dynatrace microservice blueprint